Blog Nutrition Edamame Side Effects: Is Too Much Of It Bad For You?

 The Bottom Line

-Although edamame has a few potential side effects when consumed in large quantities, the benefits it provides outweigh them.
+Although edamame has several potential side effects when it is consumed in large quantities, the benefits it provides far outweigh them.
 Eating this vegetable can help protect your heart and prevent several common diseases that occur as you age.
-It is also a good source of protein, vitamins, and minerals so it can be a great addition to your diet.
+It is also an excellent source of protein, vitamins, and minerals, so it can be a great addition to your diet.

 DISCLAIMER: